kelemu-2019/error-exercises/README.md

 * provide index of error types
 * and errors
 * the sort errors under index by type with fixes
+* encourage them to do this forever as the come accross interesting errors

 (we can refine the examples in meetups by seeing what errors people often make)